robzor92/robzor92.github.io/docs/admin/roleChaining.md

 ```
 <figcaption>Example policy for assuming four roles.</figcaption>

+### Step 2: Create the resource roles
- **Step 2**.
-Create the resource roles and edit trust relationship and add policy document that will allow the instance
+Create the resource roles and edit trust relationship and add policy document that will allow the instance profile to assume this role.
- profile
-to assume this role.

 ```json
 {